dustinlacewell/plait/README.md

 Once Plait is finished executing the task, it will print a "host header" indicating whether the Task was a success, whether the Task failed or if there was a connection problem.
 If there was no connection problem, then each Task is listed followed by its output.
 Here we can see the output of running `uname` on the remote server.

+## Tasks

+Tasks are just normal Python functions.
+They are able to call other Python functions or other Tasks.
+Tasks may utilize `print` to emit output or can return values.
+Returned values will be added to the end of the Task's output.
+For example, changing the `plaitfile.py` to use `return` instead of `print` produces the same report:

+    from plait.api import run

+    def uname():
+        return run('uname -a')

+Then running it:

+    $ plait -h root@0.0.0.0:49154 uname

+    ✓  root@0.0.0.0:32768
+    ↳  uname
+    Linux 26d61d0e567f 3.13.0-65-generic #106-Ubuntu SMP Fri Oct 2 22:08:27 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux

+## Multiple Tasks

+Let's add another task to our `plaitfile.py`:

+    from plait.api import run

+    def uname():
+        return run('uname -a')

+    def disk_space():
+        return run('df -h')

+Plait allows for calling multiple Tasks, sequentially.
+Each Task output is listed:

+    plait -h root@0.0.0.0:32768 uname disk_space
+    ✓ root@0.0.0.0:32768
+    ↳ uname
+    Linux 26d61d0e567f 3.13.0-65-generic #106-Ubuntu SMP Fri Oct 2 22:08:27 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux
+    ↳ disk_space
+    Filesystem                                              Size  Used Avail Use% Mounted on rootfs                                                  216G  108G   98G  53% /
+    none                                                    216G  108G   98G  53% /
+    tmpfs                                                   3.9G     0  3.9G   0% /dev
+    shm                                                      64M     0   64M   0% /dev/shm
+    tmpfs                                                   3.9G     0  3.9G   0% /sys/fs/cgroup
+    /dev/disk/by-uuid/3be76936-38f6-45fb-89a9-451186428331  216G  108G   98G  53% /etc/hosts
+    tmpfs                                                   3.9G     0  3.9G   0% /proc/kcore
+    tmpfs                                                   3.9G     0  3.9G   0% /proc/latency_stats
+    tmpfs                                                   3.9G     0  3.9G   0% /proc/timer_stats

+## Task Arguments

+Tasks can also take arguments which can be passed in on the commandline.
+Let's adjust the `disk_space` Task to filter for specific filesystems:

+    from plait.api import run

+    def uname():
+        return run('uname -a')

+    def disk_space(*args):
+        return run('df -h {}'.format(' '.join(args)))

+This new `disk_space` Task now takes any number of arguments.
+Those arguments are now interpolated into the eventual `df -h` shell command ran on the remote host.
+We can pass these arguments to the Task on the commandline by following the Task name with a colon `:` and separating each argument with a comma `,`:

+    plait -h root@0.0.0.0:32768 disk_space:/,/etc/hosts
+    ✓ root@0.0.0.0:32768
+    ↳ disk_space / /etc/hosts
+    Filesystem                                              Size  Used Avail Use% Mounted on none                                                    216G  108G   98G  53% /
+    /dev/disk/by-uuid/3be76936-38f6-45fb-89a9-451186428331  216G  108G   98G  53% /etc/hosts